BackofenLab/MICA/README.md

 <a name="alignCurves" />

 ----------------------
-#### `alignCurves( x, y, distFunc, distSample, maxWarpingFactor, maxRElXShift, minRelIntervalLength, minRelMinMaxDist, minRelSlopeHeight, reference, outSlope )`
+#### `alignCurves( x, y, distFunc, distSample, maxWarpingFactor, maxRelXShift, minRelIntervalLength, minRelMinMaxDist, minRelSlopeHeight, reference, outSlope )`

-`alignCurves()` computes a multiple curve alignment using MICA for a given set of curves.
+`alignCurves(..)` computes a multiple curve alignment using MICA for a given set of curves.
 It automatically identifies landmarks within the curves that can be aligned, filters them according to the user defined settings and performs a progressive alignment to join all curves in a global alignment.